Freshman Admission Requirements

 To be considered for freshman admission, students must submit the following:

 A $35 nonrefundable Application Fee.
 The fee can be paid at the time you apply online or paid online at a later date.
 An admission decision is not made until the fee is paid.
-SBHE Policy 805.3 mandates the undergraduate application fee of $35.
-This fee supports recruitment, admission and outreach activities and includes, but is not limited to, direct mail, publication printing, office supplies, computer software (i.e., ImageNow) and other expenses associated with the Office of Undergraduate Admission at NDSU.
+The fee supports recruitment, admission and outreach activities and includes, but is not limited to, direct mail, publication printing, office supplies, computer software and other recruitment and admission expenses associated with the Office of Undergraduate Admission at NDSU.

-An official high school Transcript.
+An official High School Transcript.
 An in progress transcript should be sent to make an admission decision.
 In order to be considered official, your transcript must be sent directly to the Office of Admission from your high school and signed and dated by a school official.
 NDSU does not accept faxed transcripts.
 A high school transcript with final grades and a graduation date is required upon completion of high school.
 The deadline to provide final transcripts is August 1.

 ACT or SAT scores (unless the applicant is 25 or older).
 The ACT writing test is not required.

 Official College Transcripts.
-Students taking course work at colleges or universities while enrolled in high school should mail official transcripts.
+Students taking course work at colleges or universities while enrolled in high school must send official transcripts.
 To be considered official, the transcript must be sent directly to NDSU from the issuing institution.
 Transcripts can be sent at the completion of all college course work and are not necessary to make an initial admission decision.
 Students with substantial college course work (more than 24 earned credits) may send official transcripts at the time of application for a preliminary evaluation.
 The deadline to provide final transcripts is August 1.
 NDSU honors suspensions from other institutions.
 Admission will be rescinded from students suspended from another institution, even for course work taken while enrolled in high school.